viklund/courses/ngsintro/1609/labs/loops-lab.md

 What we want to do is to check if the file **doesn't** exists.
 The way to do that is to invert the answer of the check if the file does exist.
-To do that in bash, and many other languages, is to use the exclamation sign, which in these kinds of logical situations means "not" or "the opposite of".
+To do that in bash, and many other languages, is to use the exclamation mark, which in these kinds of logical situations means "not" or "the opposite of".

 ```bash
 FILE=$1